kitnil/awesome/README.md

 ## Haskell

+- [haskell-language-server](https://github.com/haskell/haskell-language-server) - Integration point for ghcide and haskell-ide-engine.
+One IDE to rule them all.
 - [hnix-store](https://github.com/haskell-nix/hnix-store) - Haskell implementation of the nix store API
 - [duckling](https://github.com/facebook/duckling) - Language, engine, and tooling for expressing, testing, and evaluating composable language rules on input strings.
 - [toodles](https://github.com/aviaviavi/toodles) - Project management directly from the TODOs in your codebase